zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

-for all $\bm{v} \in \mathbb{H^2}$ (e.i. the observer is assumed to be located above the macrosurface), where $A$ is conventionally normalized to 1 to make $D$ a valid probability density function.
+for all $\bm{v} \in \mathbb{H^2}$ (directed at the observer who is supposed to be located above the surface), where $A$ is conventionally normalized to 1 to make $D$ a valid probability density function.
 Expressed this way, it is clear that the constraint is actually vectorial (e.i. coordinate-independent, basis-independent) in nature.

 Eqn.
 1 tells us several things.
 By substituting a constant NDF (or from its definition), we can see that $D$ is measured in units of area per solid angle.
 By choosing $\bm{v} = \bm{n}$, we can see that the area of the microsurface projected onto the macrosurface must be equal to $A$.
 In general, both projected areas must coincide in all directions.